Do you know what the South South States in Nigeria are? Well, you need to know that Nigeria is divided into 6 geo political zones.

 It is of popular opinion that these states have the largest oil production in Nigeria and are blessed with a lot of mineral resources and natural resources which has been contributing positively to the richness of the states.

-There are only 6 states in the South South Nigeria and these states are commonly known for their active involvement and contribution in the development of Nigeria’s economy.
+There are only 6 states in South-South Nigeria and these states are commonly known for their active involvement and contribution in the development of Nigeria’s economy.

 Akwa Ibom State